Heat pumps make use of natural heat from various sources such as the air, ground or groundwater, to generate heating energy for your home.

 - Highly efficient and durable

-- Environmentally sound DHW heating with air/extract air or geothermal energy as the heat source
+- Environmentally sound DHW heating with air/extract air as the heat source

 - EHPA Quality Label

 - Quick positioning & installation – simply connect the appliance to the power supply as well as to the cold and hot water pipework.

 - Up to 65 °C domestic hot water temperature